 “The design of the medals to be presented to the players in the final for the Luton Cup have been shown to me, and it is very neat.
 The arms of the town are to appear on one side enamelled in their proper colours.”
 The Trophy itself was valued at £70.
 It was paid for by subscriptions from the public who were paid back over a number of years from the proceeds.

-On the 11th April 1891 Windsor Phoenix won their Luton Charity Cup semi-final 2 0 against Wolverton L. and N.W. (played at Dallow Lane) though not as easily as some thought.
-The Luton Times estimated the crowd at 800.
 This set up the final on the 18th April.
 The Luton Reporter anticipated a record crowd with 1,500 expected from Kettering “as well as contingents from other parts of the district.”
 The presentation of the cup and medals would take place in the Town Hall.
 We get a few more details as the paper continues;

 “The medals, which were on view in Messrs.
 Beecroft and Co’s window last week, are 22 in number.
 The centre bears the borough arms in enamel, and an inscription runs around the border.
 The design is very pretty, and the medals, which are of sterling silver, are well worth winning.”

 Kettering 5 Windsor Phoenix 1 at Dallow Lane, Luton